aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 <add screenshot here of sccript execution>

-6. (Option 2) If you want to bootstrap the account manually, then run the following command for each account:
+6. (Option 2) If you want to bootstrap the account manually (recommended if bootstrapping across several organization units), then run the following command for each account:

 ```
 cdk bootstrap aws://<target account id>/<target region> --profile <target account profile>